 - An absolutely outstanding example

 280 bhp, 348 cu. in.
-OHV V-8 with three two-barrel carburetors, four-speed R704 automatic transmission, independent front suspension with coil springs, four-link rear suspension with upper and lower control arms and coil springs, and four-wheel hydraulic drum brakes.
+OHV V-8 engine with three 2-barrel carburetors, four-speed R704 automatic transmission, independent front suspension with coil springs, four-link rear suspension with upper and lower control arms and coil springs, and four-wheel hydraulic drum brakes.
 Wheelbase: 117.5 in.

-The Bel Air Impala Sport Coupe offered here is one of the finest examples that RM Sotheby’s has had the pleasure of offering, and it is a standout by any measure or standard.
+The Bel Air Impala Sport Coupe offered here is one of the finest cars in the Day Collection, and it is a standout by any measure or standard.
 It was restored from the ground up and is perfect in every detail.
 The paint on the undercarriage and within the fender wells is as outstanding as the paint on the hood.
 All of the stainless trim is highly polished and perfectly straight, and all of the chrome is of concours quality.
 The doors close with the slightest touch.
 Notably, the body has been lowered very slightly on the suspension, which only serves to enhance the menacing beauty of the car’s voluptuous lines.
 It rides on steel wheels with stainless “spinner” hubcaps, which are shod in wide whitewall radial tires.

-Options on the car include the 348–cubic inch V-8 with Tri-Power, an R704 automatic transmission, power steering, power brakes, power windows, a power seat, a dashboard-mounted clock, an AM radio with a dual antenna, a rear-mounted Continental kit, and Vintage Air air conditioning, which has been well installed under the dashboard.
+Options on the car include the 348-cubic inch V-8 with Tri-Power, an R704 automatic transmission, power steering, power brakes, power windows, a power seat, a dashboard-mounted clock, an AM radio with a dual antenna, a rear-mounted Continental kit, and Vintage Air air conditioning, which has been well-installed under the dashboard.
 The engine exhales through a dual exhaust for more power and a wonderful note, and it has been fitted with auxiliary electric fans and an upgraded alternator to improve reliability.
-The car has been driven fewer than 400 miles since it was restored, preserving its exceptional condition.
+The car has been driven only 381 miles since it was restored, preserving its exceptional condition.